FN FAL: Germany

 The first German FALs were from an order placed in late 1955 or early 1956, for several thousand FN FAL so-called "Canada" models with wood furniture and the prong flash hider.
 These weapons were intended for the Bundesgrenzschutz (border guard) and not the newly formed Bundeswehr (army), which at the time used M1 Garands and M1/M2 carbines.
 In November 1956, however, West Germany ordered 100,000 additional FALs, designated the G1, for the army.
 FN made the rifles between April 1957 and May 1958.
 The G1 user modifications included light metal handguards and an integral folding bipod, similarly to the Austrian version.
 Neither Germany nor Austria adopted the heavy-barreled FAL, instead using the MG3 (the modernized MG42 in 7.62×51mm NATO) as its general purpose machine gun (GPMG).

 The Germans were satisfied with the FAL and wished to produce it under license.
 The Belgians, however, refused.
 Being subject to two German occupations in the space of two generations (1914–1918 and 1940–1945), the Belgians insisted on the Germans purchasing only FN-made FALs.
 Under the German occupation during World War II, FN was taken over by the major German arms manufacturer Deutsche Waffen- und Munitionsfabriken (DWM), its directors arrested, and the assembly lines run by slave labour after only 10% of the Belgian factory workers showed up when ordered to do so.
-After the Normandy landings, the Germans stripped the FN factories of everything useful and sent it back to augment German industries, destroying what they couldn't carry.
-FN tried to recoup its losses immediately after liberation near the end of 1944 by refurbishing Allied weapons and producing cheap, easily produced spare parts such as tank tracks.
-To make matters worse, the Germans tried to destroy the FN factory with V1 flying bombs, achieving two direct hits.
-The memories of the Nazi occupation were still far too fresh in 1956.